Key Projects and Initiatives

 Global IT Infrastructure manages enterprise IT environments and supports the entire University in many ways.
 Key current Global Infrastructure projects show the range and depth of this team’s work.
 In-process projects in this portfolio include: explore Virtual Computer Lab for BYOD, establish standard AV space (modular design), NYU IT application impact analysis, email gateway (Solaris to Google Cloud), and secure remote desktop and telework.

 NYU recently selected a new learning management system (LMS) for the University to replace our current LMS.
 The new platform will maximize the efficiency of course management, meet the needs of both degree and non-degree programs (in-person, blended and online), integrate more easily with third-party tools, and facilitate innovative pedagogy at the course and program level while maintaining digitally accessibility across NYU’s global locations.
-This portfolio includes Learning Analytics services and tools.
+This portfolio also includes Learning Analytics services and tools.

 In order to deliver a faster, more reliable wireless network and meet the increasing demands placed on such a service, NYU IT has undertaken a large-scale research-and-refresh project.
 This includes fast-tracking upgrades to existing wireless access points and infrastructure.
 Progress can be monitored on the Upgrading Wireless in NYU Buildings web page.